 To hear Mary Berry saying this dessert is “to die for” is still one of the best moments in my life!
 This is my dairy-free adaptation of the sticky toffee ginger pudding I made in the final of Britain’s Best Home Cook.

-I am asked a lot to make this dessert and it is always a thrill to return to it.
+I am asked to make this dessert so often and it is always a thrill to return to it.

 I was fortunate to have my original recipe for this dessert published in the Britain’s Best Home Cook cookery book, but I have adapted it to make it dairy-free so that the guests at a dinner party I was giving could eat it.